UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 Streaming-Vector-Length (Only in use when ISA is ``AArch64``)
     The vector length used by instructions belonging to Arm's Scalable Matrix Extension.
 Although the architecturally valid vector lengths are powers of 2 between 128 and 2048 inclusive, the supported vector lengths are those between 128 and 2048 in increments of 128.

+Compressed (Only in use when ISA is ``rv64``)
+    Enables the RISC-V compressed extension.
+If set to false and compressed instructions are supplied, a misaligned program counter exception is usually thrown.

 Fetch
 -----